Patrick G. Forrester: Chief of the Astronaut Office

 He was announced as Chief of the Astronaut Office on June 2, 2017.
 He is the first Army officer to hold this position.
 He replaced Chris Cassidy who returned to normal flight status.
-He served in this position until December 20, 2020, when Gregory R. Wiseman was selected.
+He was in this position until December 20, 2020, when Gregory R. Wiseman was selected.

 STS-105

 Discovery (August 10–22, 2001) was the 11th mission to the International Space Station (ISS).
 While at the orbital outpost, the STS-105 crew delivered the Expedition 3 crew, attached the Leonardo Multi-Purpose Logistics Module (MPLM), and transferred over 2.7 metric tons of supplies and equipment to the station.
 During the mission, Forrester and Dan Barry performed two spacewalks totaling 11 hours and 45 minutes of EVA time.
-Forrester served as the prime robotics operator to install the MPLM.
+Forrester was the prime robotics operator to install the MPLM.
 STS-105 also brought home the Expedition 2 crew.
 The STS-105 mission was accomplished in 186 orbits of the Earth, traveling over 4.9 million miles in 285 hours and 13 minutes.